Free Template

 Essential Terms in a Construction Contract

 Starting a new job is always an adventure.
 A well-defined contract, mutually accepted, is essential for ensuring a smooth start.
-Here's what a contract should include to provide a solid foundation and keep everything clear.
+Here's what a contract should include to provide a solid foundation and keep everything clear:

 • Contact Information: Names and contact info of everyone involved.